Nateshbv/Nateshbv.github.io/About.md

 ## Research Experience

 - Recognised Researcher in the Predictable Parallel Computing Group, Computer Science Dept., Barcelona Supercomputing Center, Barcelona (September, 2023) worked on Orchestrator development for the Computing Continuum Environment.
-- Postdoctoral/Visiting Researcher from Dec-2021 to July-2022 at the Computer Network Laboratory (LRC), Institute of Computing, State University of Campinas, Sao Paulo, Brazil.
-- Research work focused on developing the orchestration controller for dynamic deployment of the user requests' on multi-level (Edge/Fog-Cloud) computing architectures.
-(Project: In Co-ordination with Ericsson Brazil and Sweden)
+- Postdoctoral/Visiting Researcher  at the Computer Network Laboratory (LRC), Institute of Computing, State University of Campinas, Sao Paulo, Brazil (In Co-ordination with Ericsson Brazil and Sweden from Dec-2021 to July-2022).
+Worked on developing the orchestration controller for dynamic deployment of the user requests' on multi-level (Edge/Fog-Cloud) computing architectures.

 - Research Scholar, Dept. of IT, NITK Surathkal.
 Research work focused on developing the Fog Frameworks for IoT/IIoT Service Placement and Data Analytics on the Resource-Constrained Devices.